What's in this Cameroon currency guide?

 - Once your funds are received by the provider the converted XAF amount will be transfered to the recipient account you specify in Cameroon.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Central African franc deposited into the recipient bank account in Cameroon and less margins and fees kept by the banks!
+Use our Send to Central African Franc calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Central African Franc deposited into the recipient bank account and less margins and fees kept by the banks!